All about Little Cypress

 Little Cypress is led by Ailsa Chapman, the Deputy Head at Lower School, who also teaches Gold and Silver Classes for 2 days per week, job-sharing with Fiona Jerman.
 There is always a qualified teacher in Little Cypress (Miss Chapman or Mrs Jerman), ably supported by experienced teaching assistants.
 Rainbow Class is managed by Natasha Kokkini and also superbly supported by teaching assistants.

-How we organise our day at Little Cypress
+How we organise our day in Little Cypress

 Children can arrive from 7.30am if they are attending Breakfast Club, or 9.00am if they are not.
 The children will attend for the morning if they have allocated a morning Rainbow Class place, a Gold Class place or a full-time place.
 The children who attend mornings only will go home at 12.00 noon.
 Full-time children stay until 3.15pm.
 Children staying for After School Care can stay us with until 6.00pm.